Incorporating PTF Best Practices

 This might be a good time to evaluate whether you should incorporate reserved words and variables to replace static values that may be different when the test is executed.

-Employ execution options to take login information out of the test whenever appropriate.
+Employ configuration options and execution options to take login information out of the test whenever appropriate.
 Suppose you have the following manual test step:

 1. Log into your database as a user with the PeopleSoft User role.